-By M.M., Inside Technical Sales Representative
+By Mike, Inside Technical Sales Representative

-For flow meters with pulse output, Acromag’s 989EN-4016 transmitters are widely used for I&C, remote monitoring and sub-metering applications.
-One popular application of university power plant steam cost calculations is achieved by sending pulsed outputs from flow meters to the 989EN-4016 with discrete inputs and signal counters configured to totalize and convert to digital data sending over the campus network to the central control room data historian.
+For flow meters with pulse output, Acromag’s 989EN-4016 transmitters are widely used for I&C, remote monitoring, and sub-metering applications.
+A popular application of university power plant steam cost calculations is achieved by sending pulsed outputs from flow meters to the 989EN, with discrete inputs and signal counters configured to totalize/convert to digital data.
+It is then sent over the campus network to the central control room data historian.

 Other applications using the 989EN-4016 discrete outputs for limit alarms and control include; water usage sub-metering, liquid filling, and transfer processes.
 Accordingly, the 989EN-4016 is a versatile, value-priced solution for Ethernet 16-channel discrete I/O with counter/timer in the US market.

 Customers appreciate the user-friendly built-in web browser configuration software tool, along with the ability to remote in over the internet.
 989EN-4016 transmitters have eight configurable counter/timer channels with 32-bit up/down pulse event counters; 16-bit periodic timers for last pulse state; and momentary latch alarms for each counter.
 The modules also have rugged operation features; making them consistent with other Acromag industrial-grade signal transmitters.
 These features include over-temperature, over-current and over-voltage output protection, as well as a wide operating temperature range of -40 to +70C.